 • Look below the signer’s signature line.
 This is where certificate wording is usually located.

-• Look for the words, "State of" and "County of."
-Referred to as the "venue," it is one of the elements of most notarial certificates.
+• Look for the words “State of” and “County of.”
+Referred to as the “venue,” it is one of the elements of most notarial certificates.

 • Look for words such as "acknowledged before me" or "subscribed and sworn before me."
 These words also will help you determine what type of notarization is required.

-Step 3: Verify The Signer's Identity
+Step 3: Verify the signer’s identity

-Step 4: Complete Your Journal Entry
+Step 4: Complete your journal entry

 Most states either require or recommend Notaries maintain a record or journal of all notarizations.
 A good journal entry contains details of the notarization that are helpful in case it is later called into question.

-Step 5: Complete The Certificate
+Step 5: Complete the certificate

 The last step of a notarization is to complete, sign and affix your seal on the notarial certificate.
 And you are responsible for making sure it is completed correctly.

-When completing the Notary certificate, don't rush.
+When completing the certificate, don’t rush.
 Take the time to read it to make sure you know what you need to do.
 Double-check your work to make sure all the details are correct.
 For example, the venue should reflect where you performed the notarization, not where the document was prepared or will be filed, and the date of notarization is the date the signer appeared before you, not any other date that appears on the document.

 Finally, take care to sign and affix your seal properly.
 Always sign your name exactly in the form that is required by your state’s laws.
 Usually, it is the signature that you filed with the commissioning official.
 Your seal should be close to your signature but should not overlap any wording.
 The goal is to make everything legible.
 If you are in a state that does not require you to use a seal, you may need to print your name and commission information in other spaces below your signature.
 Make sure the name you print is the name as it appears on your Notary commission.